cjdev2/interview-preparation/README.md

 ### Foundational Principles
 Make sure you understand the foundational theory behind the following:
 - Object Oriented Programming (if you don't know Functional Programming)
+    - Be aware that JavaScript's prototype based inheritance is different from the way most languages implement Object Oriented Programming.
 - Functional Programming (if you don't know Object Oriented Programming)
 - Algorithm Analysis (in particular, Big O notation)
 - Data Structures